nixworks/public/news/2005/11/22/index.md

 ##### Flood
 ### [ Floods and mudslides due to Tropical Storm Gamma, the 24th named storm in the 2005 Atlantic hurricane season, kill at least 32 people in Honduras. ](/news/2005/11/22/floods-and-mudslides-due-to-tropical-storm-gamma-the-24th-named-storm-in-the-2005-atlantic-hurricane-season-kill-at-least-32-people-in-ho.md)
-_Context: Honduras, 2005 Atlantic hurricane season, mudslide, Flood, Tropical Storm Gamma_
+_Context: Honduras, Flood, 2005 Atlantic hurricane season, Tropical Storm Gamma, mudslide_

 ##### Angela Merkel
 ### [ After two months of negotiations, Angela Merkel is elected the first female Chancellor of Germany by a coalition of the CDU-CSU and SPD delegates in the Bundestag. ](/news/2005/11/22/after-two-months-of-negotiations-angela-merkel-is-elected-the-first-female-chancellor-of-germany-by-a-coalition-of-the-cdu-csu-and-spd-del.md)
-_Context: Chancellor, SPD, Bundestag, Angela Merkel, CSU, Christian Democratic Union, grand coalition_
+_Context: Christian Democratic Union, SPD, Angela Merkel, Chancellor, grand coalition, Bundestag, CSU_

 ##### Kenya
 ### [ Kenyan voters overwhelmingly reject a new constitution, which would have given the president greater power, in a national referendum, which used symbols on the ballot paper to assist illiterate voters. ](/news/2005/11/22/kenyan-voters-overwhelmingly-reject-a-new-constitution-which-would-have-given-the-president-greater-power-in-a-national-referendum-which.md)